We use Slack as our go-to messaging app to send chat messages to your designated designer, which they can respond to in real-time.

 Since you're in a private Slack channel with your creative, only people in that channel will be able to see any ongoing communications.

 Keep your conversations organized by using threads in Slack.
 Click here to see how.

 If you need any additional help, there are a whole bunch of guides published by Slack, available here: https://get.slack.help/hc/en-us/categories/202622877-Slack-Guide

-Our creatives are available during their shift hours (see: Time Zones and Cut-Off Times).
-Any messages left outside of your creative's shift will be answered during the next work shift.
+Our creatives are available during their shift hours (See: Time Zones and Cut-Off Times).
+Any messages left outside your creative's shift will be answered during the next work shift.

 Need further help?
 Email us through [email protected], or click the chat button on the lower right-hand side of this window to chat with us.